aerospike/aerospike-tools-validation/README.md

-# Aerospike Validation Tools
+# Aerospike Validation Tool

-Validate complex data type (CDT) bins on the database with options to fix some errors.
+This tool scans all records in a namespace and validates bins with Complex Data Type (CDT) values, optionally attempting to repair any damage detected.
-Records with detected errors are backed up unless otherwise specified.
+Records with unrecoverable CDT errors are backed up in **asbackup** format if an output file is specified.
 Records without CDTs or detected errors are ignored.

 By default, no fixes are applied and the fix counts should report zero in the summary printout.
+Aerospike recommends first running the validation tool without the fix option to assess the state of the namespace.

+## Usage Criteria

+The validation tool should be run on all namespaces that created or modified record bins with **Ordered List** CDTs under a pre-4.6 server release.
+There exist edge cases in this scenario that could result in some CDTs becoming corrupted: the validation tool is designed to detect &mdash;and if possible correct&mdash; those bins.

 ## Options